 Assmann G, Cullen P, Schulte H. Simple scoring scheme for calculating the risk of acute coronary events based on the 10-year follow-up of the prospective cardiovascular Munster (PROCAM) study.
 Circulation 2002;105:310-5.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Triglycerides, Hypertension, Smoking

 Keywords: Coronary Artery Disease, Myocardial Infarction, Follow-Up Studies, Cholesterol, LDL, Risk Factors, Cholesterol, HDL, Hypercholesterolemia, Triglycerides, Hypertension, Diabetes Mellitus, Smoking